-Maximum number of swimmers on course at a time: Number
+Maximum number of swimmers on course at a time: 30 for 12, 6 mile.
+200 per permits on Sunday.
+Prior year avg is 100.

 If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
+Not allowing race day registration this year.
+On line will enforce max cut off.

 How will you deploy the safety staff and crafts distributed to supervise this event to ensure swift recognition, rescue, and treatment of any swimmer?
+12, 6 mi have dedicated kayak escort and floaters are on course, communicate with radios, Sunday – kayakers have radios, safety boats on outside of course.

 How will you deploy the safety staff to maximize rapid response to a troubled swimmer?
+Kayak, then to safety boat.

 How will you alter the event if insufficient safety personnel/craft are available on the day of the swim(s)?
+Event will be cancelled.

-Describe your missing swimmer plan:
+Describe your missing swimmer plan: 12, 6 miler are along shoreline except for the crossing and have a dedicated kayak escort.
+Additional safety boats will monitor the cross and swimmer check in is at multiple points – south tip, green point before crossing, east shore post crossing, then finish.
+Radios are used if swimmer has issues; Sunday in clute park – more shallow water and many kayakers on course with boats on outer course.
+If swimmer is not accounted for at the end of the event then we will confirm on shore, then launch a search and rescue effort using local agencies.
+Our safety directory, Robert Janeczko, is certified in water rescue, swift water rescue and ice rescue.